 Messiah Lutheran Church began its mission in a unique fashion.
 In 1964, construction started on the church building and worship services began to be held there in April of 1965.
 However, the congregation itself was not organized for another five months.

-On June 6, 2010 Messiah extended a letter of call to Rev. Kathy Brown.
-Pastor Kathy has ably partnered with our congregation since that time.
+On June 6, 2010 Messiah extended a letter of call to Rev. Kathy Brown and she served as pastor until the end of 2017.

 Pastor Melody Brink joined us on March 1, 2018 and serves as our term call Pastor.